Alvyre/QuickShare/API/README.md

  Go to the API folder.
  Open a terminal and tape:

-    npm start
+    npm install

+If you have errors during installation, make sure that python and node are installed and that PATH environment values are set.
-You have to create a config folder and a config file inside with the following code:
+Then, you have to create a config folder and a config file inside with the following code:

 **config/config.js:**